Time in Arizona: Reasoning

-Because of Arizona's hot climate, DST is largely considered unnecessary.
+DST is largely considered counterproductive in Arizona's hot desert climate.
 The argument against extending the daylight hours into the evening is that people prefer to do their activities in the cooler morning temperatures.

-The Navajo Nation, a semi-autonomous Native American territory, follows the United States DST schedule.
+The Navajo Nation, a semi-autonomous Native American territory, follows the DST schedule that most other states/territories of the United States follow.
 It lies in northeastern Arizona, northwestern New Mexico, and southeastern Utah and thus maintains the same time throughout tribal lands despite state borders.

 Legislative history

-On March 21, 1968, the Arizona legislature passed the final version of SB 1, placing Arizona under standard time.
+On March 21, 1968, the Arizona legislature passed the final version of SB 1, placing Arizona on Mountain Standard Time year-round.
 The bill had been working its way through the legislature since January of that year, and was sponsored by state Senators Tenney, Goetze, Porter, Halacy, Garfield, Campbell, Lewis, Gregovich, Giss, Crowley, and Holsclaw.
 It passed the Senate 25–3–2, and afterwards the bill was passed by the House 49–1–10.
 It was approved by Governor Jack Williams the same day.